 What Ohio has NOT enacted

-The 136th General Assembly has not passed or introduced a comprehensive paid-family-caregiver expansion analogous to Tennessee's Public Chapter 182 of 2025.
+The 136th General Assembly has not passed a broad paid-family-caregiver expansion of the kind some other states have adopted.
 Ohio's paid-spouse pathway remains the narrower conditional rule at OAC 5160-44-32.
 Ohio also has no state-paid family medical leave statute.

 A quick note on taxes